 I am pragmatic.
 Therefore, I am attracted to the fact that one of my donated dollars equals $12 of distributed food.
 The resourcefulness and efficiency of RVFB impresses me.
 I prefer my money be used by an independent, agile nonprofit that can control the quality of the food it distributes.
 RVFB has the ability to influence and educate people about food and nutrition at a local, personal level, which is something we as a community should support.
 I think the food bank provides a sustainable model for providing nutritious food to people in need.

-a pervasive and enduring problem in our community and undermines its ability to prosper.
+I am also empathetic to the plight of people that find themselves hungry or struggling to feed themselves.
+Hunger is a pervasive and enduring problem in our community and undermines its ability to prosper.
 “Food insecurity” sounds like an intimidating term but there is no doubt families are struggling to feed themselves just one meal a day.

 I am fortunate.
 I have never had to worry about my next meal and access to quality food.
 I have a positive relationship with the food I grow, purchase, cook and consume.
 It is essential to my happiness, productivity and wellness.
 I want each and every hungry or malnourished adult and child to have the opportunity to experience the power of food.
 RVFB has begun to connect people to their food.
 Hopefully this process continues to evolve.